 In 1985 the first full time fire fighter was hired to work from 0800 to 1700.
 In 1986 the department added two fire fighters with shifts from 0700 to 1500, and 1500 to 2300 hours.
 The second duty shift consisted primarily of volunteers.
 In 1991 Edward Melton retired and Johnny Woodward was named Fire Chief.

 In 1993 the department transitioned to the current 24/48 schedule.
 In April of 2000, the Department moved into the current Central station off of Schertz Parkway In 2001 Johnny Woodward retired and on March 11, 2002 Elroy Friesenhahn was named Fire Chief.
 In July of 2005 The City of Schertz opened its second fire station located on Interstate 35.
-Along with Schertz Fire Department, Schertz EMS is housed at this station.
+Along with Schertz Fire Department, Schertz EMS is also housed at this station.
 Elroy Friesenhahn retired in 2007.
 David Covington was sworn in as Fire Chief in October of 2007.

 Schertz Fire Rescue now consists of 44 career firefighters under the leadership of Fire Chief, Kade Long who succeeded David Covington in 2017.
 The department operates under five divisions: Emergency Management, Fire Inspection and Prevention, Fire Safety Education, Fire and Arson Investigation, and Fire Training.